PATIENT INFORMATION LEAFLET INTERACTIONS

 • supplements or herbs are also part of the cabinet,

-• the brand names do not help and you need to compare active ingredients,
+• brand names do not mean anything to you and you need to look at active ingredients,

 • you want to see quickly which pairs deserve the most attention.

-That is why the best habit is to combine leaflet reading with one organised list of the whole cabinet.
+That is why it is worth combining leaflet reading with an organised list of the whole home medicine cabinet.
 If you want a wider background, also return to 10 Most Common Drug Interactions Hiding in Your Medicine Cabinet.

 CTA: Read the Interaction Section, Then Check the Whole Set

-The best habit is not “read every leaflet from top to bottom every time”.
-It is: find the interaction section, understand the warning style and compare it with what is really in your cabinet.
+The best habit is not “read every line of every leaflet from start to finish”.
+It is: find the interaction section, understand the type of warning and compare it with what you really have at home.
 When several products are involved, check the whole set instead of guessing.

 Check drug interactions for free